Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Broward County is the only county that comprises the Seventeenth Judicial Circuit of Florida.13 The Broward County Clerk of Court is also the CoC for the circuit court.
 These courts fall under the Fourth Judicial District, which handles appeals from lower courts.

-A screenshot from the Fourteenth Judicial Circuit of Florida website showing the circuit court map with labels 1 to 20 and each with different colors.
+A screenshot from the Fourteenth Judicial Circuit of Florida website showing the circuit court map with labels 1 to 20, each in a different color.

 Source: Fourteenth Judicial Circuit of Florida14